eCook Meal

 VEGGIES!

-Place the shredded kale on a roasting tray with a drizzle of oil and some seasoning.
+Place the shredded Kale on a roasting tray with a drizzle of oil and some seasoning.
 Using your hands, massage until softened.
 Set aside for Step 3.
 Place a pot over high heat with a drizzle of oil.
-When hot, fry the carrot chunks and sliced mushrooms for 3-5 minutes until starting to brown.
+When hot, fry the Carrot chunks and sliced Mushrooms for 3-5 minutes until starting to brown.
 Transfer to a bowl, return the pot to a medium-high heat, and add another drizzle of oil if necessary.
 When hot, sauté the grated garlic, ¾ of the diced onion, and the rinsed curry leaves for 3-4 minutes until the onion is soft.
 Return the carrot and mushrooms to the pot.
 Stir through the peas and some seasoning.
 Cover with a lid and steam for 5 minutes, shifting occasionally.
 On completion, the carrot should be softened but still slightly crunchy.

 WHILE IT’S STEAMING...

-Place the tray of kale in the oven and roast for 8 minutes until crispy.
+Place the tray of Kale in the oven and roast for 8 minutes until crispy.
 Place the cashews in a pan over a medium heat.
 Toast for 3-5 minutes until browned, shifting occasionally.
 Remove from the pan and roughly chop when cool enough to handle.
-Toss the diced tomatoes and remaining onion with a drizzle of olive oil and some seasoning.
+Toss the diced tomatoes and remaining Onion with a drizzle of olive oil and some seasoning.
 Set aside for serving.

 RICE AND SHINE